 Can Not Change Any Cell in the Array

-If you delete any cell in the resulting data set, nothing would happen. and if you enter any number or text string manually in the cell in the resulting data of the transpose function, you will see the SPILL error
+If you delete any cell in the resulting data set, nothing will happen.
+And if you enter any number or text string manually in the cell in the resulting data of the transpose function, you will see the SPILL error

-You can also use the TRANSPOSE function in case you want to keep the original data and also converted it from columns to rows.
+You can also use the TRANSPOSE function in case you want to keep the original data and also convert it from columns to rows.

 Other Excel articles you may also like: